hypo69/hypo/pytest/gemini - set 4/en/src/ai/gemini/html_chat/app.md

     pass

-# Example usage to demonstrate mocking:
+# Example usage to demonStarte mocking:

 # Add test for the get_chat function:
 def test_get_chat(app_with_mocks):